islet-project/islet/examples/veraison/RUN.md

 * send the received token to verification service
 * establish safe connection if verification services agrees to do so

-This is done with the following command on the realm (the default server_ip:port when run on the same machine is 192.168.10.1:1337):
+This is done with the following command on the realm (use 192.168.10.1:1337 when run on the same machine or any other <SERVER_IP:PORT> when needed)

-    shared # ./bin/realm-application -r root-ca.crt -u <SERVER_IP:PORT>
+    shared # RUST_LOG=info ./bin/realm-application -r root-ca.crt -u 192.168.10.1:1337

 That command will take a very long time as Realm on FVP is slow and it does asymmetric cryptography (RSA key generation).